pra3wa/Thinkful_Data-Science/Unit1_Less2_Proj6_AIRBNB_sf.md

 2.)
 What neighborhoods seem to be the most popular?

-Answer:The three most popular neighbourhoods are Mission with 694 listings, Western Addition with 506 listings, and South of Market with 504 listings.
+Answer: Popular in this case is assumed to be the neighborhoods with the most number of listings.
+With this assumption in mind, the three most popular neighbourhoods are Mission with 694 listings, Western Addition with 506 listings, and South of Market with 504 listings.